Ingleton - the start of our Yorkshire holiday

 On 18th May 1886 the foundation stone for the new Church was laid.
 It can be seen outside the Church underneath the East Window.
 Designed by Cornelius Sherlock of Liverpool and built by John Hewitson, a local builder, the Church is constructed from blue limestone from Skerwith quarry.

-We happened to be nearby the viaduct when a parade of vintage tractors came along the road near us.
+We happened to be near the viaduct when a parade of vintage tractors came along the road near us.

 Another view over the village with a bridge over river and viaduct in top left corner.
 Whether you want to walk, cave, rock climb or just look, this is a magical area.